opencv/opencv/modules/imgproc/doc/filtering.rst

     :param delta: Value added to the filtered results before storing them.

-    :param bits: Number of the fractional bits. the parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.
+    :param bits: Number of the fractional bits.
+The parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.

     :param rowBorderType: Pixel extrapolation method in the vertical direction.
 For details, see  :ocv:func:`borderInterpolate`.

     :param columnBorderType: Pixel extrapolation method in the horizontal direction.

-    :param borderValue: Border vaule used in case of a constant border.
+    :param borderValue: Border value used in case of a constant border.

 The function returns a pointer to a 2D linear filter for the specified kernel, the source array type, and the destination array type.
 The function is a higher-level function that calls ``getLinearFilter`` and passes the retrieved 2D filter to the
 :ocv:class:`FilterEngine` constructor.